Adams, Davies & more: MLS alums to know at 2026 FIFA World Cup | MLSSoccer.com

 - MLS club: New England Revolution (2022-24)

-A dual-national who previously represented the United States, Bajraktarević chose to represent Bosnia and Herzegovina, the birth nation of his parents, and has developed into a cult hero in the country.
+A dual-national who previously represented the United States, Bajraktarević chose to represent Bosnia and Herzegovina, his parents' birth country, and has since developed into a cult hero in the country.

 Most notably, Bajraktarević scored the game-winning penalty in Bosnia's PK shootout victory over Italy, which sent them to the 2026 World Cup.